Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the result of the recipe
 - 2nd argument: An item ingredient
-- 3rd argument: A list of up to 3 `ForgeRule`s, see the main page for a full list
+- 3rd argument: An array of up to 3 `ForgeRule`s, see the main page for a full list

 - Tier: Accepts a number and sets the minimum anvil tier the recipe can be performed on, defaults to `-1`
 - Bonus: Accepts a boolean and sets if the recipe will apply a forging bonus, defaults to `false`